matejmojzes/18bi-2020/lectures/01_20200925_Introduction.md

 ## So what do we do today?

-First of all, **send me your e-mail address**, so that I can keep you posted on any important organizational news.

-And then... **let's talk**!
-I would like to know something about your motivation, experience, what you are interested in.
+**Let's talk**!
+I would like to understand your motivation, experience, what exactly you are interested in.
 It will help me to personalize the course.